In an era of social distancing, does Japan's emperor need social media?

 Those include British Queen Elizabeth II, King Harald V of Norway, Queen Margrethe II of Denmark and Spain’s King Felipe VI.

-The difference in attitudes partly stems from the unique role and authority assigned to emperors, who are stripped of political power under the post-war Constitution as the antithesis of their godlike status during the war, which symbolized Imperial Japan’s march toward militarism.
+The difference in attitudes partly stems from the unique role and authority assigned to emperors, who are stripped of political power under the postwar Constitution as the antithesis of their godlike status during the war, which symbolized Imperial Japan’s militarism.
 As such, they cannot say anything that is even remotely political in public today, with their words often strictly vetted and scripted in advance.

 Such is the weight of words of emperors that their direct addresses to the nation are, as a rule, reserved only for very special moments, observers say.